polinapodnozova/rapbattle/README.md

 # 🎤 AI Rap Battle Game

 An addictive rap battle game where you rap against an AI opponent using your voice!
-The game uses OpenAI's Whisper for speech recognition, GPT-4 for generating creative rap responses, and TTS for AI voice output.
+The game uses Groq's Whisper for speech recognition, Llama 3.1 70B for generating creative rap responses, and ElevenLabs for AI voice output.

 ## 🎮 Features

 - **Voice Input**: Rap into your microphone (up to 30 seconds)
-- **Speech-to-Text**: Powered by OpenAI Whisper API
+- **Speech-to-Text**: Powered by Groq's Whisper API
-- **AI Opponent**: GPT-4 generates creative, contextual rap responses
+- **AI Opponent**: Llama 3.1 70B generates creative, contextual rap responses
-- **Text-to-Speech**: AI performs its rap back to you
+- **Text-to-Speech**: ElevenLabs AI performs its rap back to you
 - **Scoring System**: Automatic scoring based on lyrics quality
 - **Random Topics**: Get different battle topics each round
 - **Beautiful UI**: Animated, responsive design with visual effects